Welcome back for another High Stakes MTGO!

 I also sold a few loose positions and liquidated the rest of my big Legendary Cube Prize Packs pile which really was an exciting spec.

-The latest snapshot of the portfolio is here.
+The link to the live portfolio is here.

 Buys This Week